The Significance of the VECI Label

 A vehicle can be either Federal/EPA Emissions Certified or California/50 State Emissions Certified.
 A vehicle is a California Emissions Certified model if the VECI label references “California,” “50-State,” “CARB” or “ARB.”
 To ensure proper fit and determine the state-mandated aftermarket replacement converter, this is a necessary step in the application lookup process.

 The Engine Family Number (EFN) is displayed on every VECI label.
 This can also be called the Emission Family Code or Test Group Number.

 STEP 4: CONSULT STATE REGULATIONS

-California and New York have active programs in place to oversee aftermarket parts state regulations.
-Be familiar with your state’s regulations, even if you do not operate in California or New York, as regulations often change.
+California, Colorado, New York and Maine have active programs in place to oversee aftermarket parts state regulations.
+Be familiar with your state’s regulations, even if you do not operate in California, Colorado, New York or Maine, as regulations often change.